christophemarois/phptextpost/README.md

 PHPTextPost features an automatic thumbnail generating feature.
 To use it, you must put your original images in the `images/` directory, then embed an image which points to: `thumbs/[filename]-[size].[ext]`, where **filename** is the original filename minus the extension, **size** the desired thumbnail size, and **ext** the original filename's extension.

 There are three thumbnail size presets in the code, `small`, `medium` and `large`, but you can add your own presets in `phptextpost/thumbnails.php`.
-You can also specify your own size in `400x300`form (not yet implemented).
+You can also directly specify a custom size in `400x300` form.

 Note that if the original image's size is greater than the asked thumbnail size, the original file will be displayed instead, and no file will be created.